Six Steps to Guarantee a Successful Disaster Relief Fund

 1. Set up a relief fund for the community

-In the description section, explain what happened and how it hit your community.
-Writing to reach not just friends and family, but others who may not know the full story.
+- In the description section, explain what happened and how it hit your community – writing to reach not just friends and family, but others who may not know the full story.

 2. Use your social network to spread the word

-On Twitter, tag your posts with the most popular hashtags associated with the situation—for example, #TexasStrong.
+- On Twitter, tag your posts with the most popular hashtags associated with the situation—for example, #TexasStrong.

 3. Reach out to media for extra exposure

-In addition to sharing your relief fund on your own profiles and pages, share it on the social media pages and accounts of relevant organizations.
+When a disaster strikes a community, it often creates a flurry of media attention.
+It’s important to take advantage of that attention while it lasts.
+In addition to sharing your fundraiser on your own profiles and pages, share it on the social media pages and accounts of relevant organizations.
 Reporters are often happy to shine a light on relief funds, which offer viewers or readers something positive and actionable to do.

-You can also reach out directly to local media outlets (TV, radio, and online news sites).
+- If you’re comfortable with the media exposure, reach out directly to local media outlets (TV, radio, and online news sites).
 Ask them to add your fundraiser name and link to their stories, so people know how they can help.

 4. Host a fundraising event

-Fundraising events do more than generate donations—they actively engage your community, increase awareness, and reach new kinds of donors.

-Local residents will look for ways to support the relief effort with more than just monetary donations.
+Fundraising events do more than generate donations—they physically engage your community, increase awareness, and reach new kinds of donors.
+Also local residents often look for resources to support the relief effort with more than just monetary donations.

-Fundraising events allow such people to bring donated items, meet like-minded people, and team up on relief efforts.
+Fundraising events allow such people to bring donated items, meet like-minded people, and team up to provide relief efforts.
 They can also inspire ideas and projects that could be good outlets for your funds.
 Many of the fundraisers for Hurricane Harvey and Hurricane Irma were spearheaded by athletes with strong ties to their local community, who rallied support through offline fundraising events.

-If you plan an event, focus on fundraising event ideas that create a direct link between your community and the cause.
+Remember that if you plan an event, focus on fundraising event ideas that create a direct link between your community and the cause.

 5. Partner with local businesses and organizations

-Local businesses and organizations take pride in their community and will invest in its recovery.
-They typically offer help after a disaster in one of several ways—most often matching donations, providing space for fundraising events, or donating a percentage of proceeds from products or services to fundraisers.
+Local organizations or businesses typically offer assistance after a disaster in one of several ways—most often by matching donations, providing space for fundraising events, or donating a percentage of proceeds from products or services to fundraisers.